HuIsJason/real-estate-crm/README.md

 ### Agent profile page
 - This page consists of information regarding the agent.
 - The agent user can click on the edit button to edit any of this information.
+- The user can also click on `Change Password`, which will open a modal that prompts them to enter a new password.
+If the length is less than 4 characters, or the password confirmation does not match, they will not be able to change the password (and an appropriate warning will appear when they click `Confirm Change`).

 ### Sidebar
 - On every page, the user can click on the menu icon on the bar at the top left to pop open the sidebar.